MACARIOLA/CAR-RENTAL-SYSTEM/readme.txt

 Current Progress
-    50% of Coding is Done.
+    50% of the Coding is Done.
     Documentation is Ongoing Smoothly.
     Meetings are Frequently Done.
     Tasks are Distributed Perfectly.